Stedi/jsonata-rs/README.md

 ### Function signatures are not supported

-Function signatures have their problems as described [here](docs/function-signatures.md), and are not supported by this implementation.
+Function signatures have problems as described [here](docs/function-signatures.md), and are not supported by this implementation.

 Most of the JSONata functions, however, support being passed the context as the first argument as dictated by their signature, e.g: